 Machine Learning.
+Data Science.
 Computational Social Science.
-Data Analysis.
-Web Development.

-MS level at PPGC-UFPel (typically on second semesters).
+Grad level at PPGC-UFPel (typically on second semesters).
 This course provides an introduction to Machine Learning, common algorithms, validation methodologies and a bit of computational learning theory.
 It is very project-oriented, requiring students to implement a few and test several algorithms on different scenarios.
 Students must know beforehand some popular programming language (Python is preferred) or an appropriate environment (R, Matlab).
 Knowledge of probability and statistics is a plus.

-MS level at PPGC-UFPel (typically on first semesters).
+Grad level at PPGC-UFPel (typically on first semesters).
 This course provides an overview of the main concepts and techniques behind Artificial Intelligence.
 Exhaustive and heuristic searches, knowledge representation, multi-agent systems, evolutionary computation, learning.
 Students are required to have extensive knowledge of some popular programming language, algorithms and data structures, as this course is very project-oriented.

 Offered to Computer Science and Computer Engineer students at UFPel.
 The course covers the basics of Data Science and its general workflow, including obtaining data, data cleaning, data visualization, inferential analysis, data modelling, machine learning and results communication.